subhra004/Hospital--ER-Analysis-Dashboard/README.md

 - *Data Modeling* – Structuring data relationships for insightful analytics
 - *DAX (Data Analysis Expressions)* – Custom calculations and metrics

-## 🚀 How to Use

-1. Clone or download this repository.
-2. Open the Power BI file (.pbix) included in the repository.
-3. Explore the reports, interact with filters, and analyze emergency room metrics.
-4. Modify or extend the reports according to your healthcare dataset or requirements.

-## 💡 Future Improvements

-- Integration with real-time hospital management systems
-- Incorporating predictive analytics for patient flow forecasting
-- Enhancing the dashboard with more visualizations and KPIs

-4. You can also add a link to your LinkedIn or email if you want others to connect with you.

-Let me know if you want the readme to be more technical or include setup steps in detail.